mainmatter/playbook/src/project-procedure/digital-products/README.md

 up-front to create brand guidelines (if none exist) and establish variables such as typography, color, and spacing.

-Next, create mid-fidelity wireframes of the first user story to plan their detailed functionality without potentially distracting style elements of high-fidelity designs.
-Once functionality is agreed upon by all relevant stakeholders, mockups of the user story can be created.
-Use the foundation as a base to style UI designs, creating components with future reusability in mind.
+Next, create mid-fidelity wireframes of the first user story to convert the functionality to detailed UI elements, but without potentially distracting stylistic details of high-fidelity designs.
+Once the wireframes are agreed upon by all relevant stakeholders, mockups of the user story can be created.
+Use the foundation as a base to style the mockups, creating UI components with future reusability in mind.
 As the design grows, reuse components as often as possible to ensure consistency and efficiency in the project.
+Later steps will likely be focused on smaller feature sets and build up on previous foundational decisions.

 Establishing principles and guidelines on how to use components as well as the creation of a UI component library create the basis of a